Calendar of Events

 Free for members; $10 per family for non-members.

-Family Day is a fun time for all ages to explore the museum through vintage dress up, farm tours, yoga,
+Family Day is a fun time for all ages to explore the museum through vintage dress up, antique autos, farm tours, yoga,

 Historical RI Schoolgirl Samplers